amircp/influx2-sql-query/README.md

 ## Enabling the InfluxQL API in InfluxDB

-Before using this client, you need to ensure that the InfluxQL API is enabled in your InfluxDB instance:
-Please follow this guide https://docs.influxdata.com/influxdb/v2/query-data/influxql/
+Before using this client, you need to ensure that the InfluxQL API is enabled in your InfluxDB instance.
+Please follow this guide: https://docs.influxdata.com/influxdb/v2/query-data/influxql/

-or try running this setting in Docker image:
+Alternatively, try running the following setting in your Docker image:

 1. **Configuration File Method**:
    Edit your influxdb configuration file (usually `influxdb.conf`) and ensure the following settings: